lsportsltd/trade360-dotnet-sdk/README.md

 - [Contribution](#contributing)
 - [License](#license)

-## About <a name = "about"></a>

-The Trade360 SDK is designed to simplify the integration with Trade360 services.
-This SDK provides a comprehensive set of tools and examples to streamline the following tasks:

-- Connecting to the Trade360 feed
-- Utilizing the Snapshot API
-- Interacting with the Customers API

-By using this SDK, developers can easily integrate and interact with Trade360's services, ensuring efficient and effective use of the available APIs.

-### Key Features
+## Key Features  <a name="key_features"></a>

-- Efficiently connect and interact with the Trade360 feed, featuring automatic recovery through configuration and seamless start/stop distribution aligned with service operations.
+- **Trade360 Feed**: Efficiently connect and interact with the Trade360 feed, featuring automatic recovery through configuration and seamless start/stop distribution aligned with service operations.
-- Utilize the Snapshot API for real-time recovery, with an easy-to-use HTTP client exposing all relevant endpoints, including comprehensive request and response handling.
+- **Snapshot API**: Utilize the Snapshot API for real-time recovery, with an easy-to-use HTTP client exposing all relevant endpoints, including comprehensive request and response handling.
-- Manage customer data and subscriptions seamlessly via the Customers API, offering an intuitive HTTP client that covers all necessary endpoints for efficient data management.
+- **Customers API**: Manage customer data and subscriptions seamlessly via the Customers API, offering an intuitive HTTP client that covers all necessary endpoints for efficient data management.

 ## Getting Started <a name="getting_started"></a>

 This section provides examples and guidance to help you start using the Trade360 SDK.

-### Prerequisites <a name = "pre_requisites"></a>
+### Prerequisites & Installation <a name = "pre_requisites"></a>

 Ensure you have the following installed on your machine: